Vacuum Bed / Encasement Fetish

 Safety, consent & law

 The vacuum bed is genuinely hazardous and demands an attentive, sober partner: the enclosed person cannot control the pump or free themselves, so a second person is mandatory.
 Documented dangers include positional asphyxia, airway loss, and dangerous neck compression from an ill-fitting gasket.
+Latex allergy is a further consideration, since the material contacts the entire body at once and cannot be removed quickly.

 Between consenting adults the practice is lawful in most jurisdictions; non-consensual confinement is a crime everywhere.
 In some jurisdictions, notably the UK following R v Brown, consent may not be a legal defence where serious bodily injury results.